Toggle mobile menu visibility

 My preferred school is very popular.
 How can I assess the likelihood of a place for my child?

 From the local authority's admissions policy you will be able to work out how high a priority for admission your child will be, based on the list of admission criterion.
-The will tell you the number of children the school can admit in September as well as the number of children admitted last year.
+The Information for parents booklet will tell you the number of children the school can admit in September as well as the number of children admitted last year.

 Schools will be able to give you an idea of the trend of applications and appeals.
 However, you must treat the figures with some caution because they can change from year to year.
 For example, if a new housing development opens in the catchment area of a small infant school, it may affect the number of out-of-catchment applicants the school can admit.